MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TagHelper.md

     ```

   - **What if the Microsoft Click ID (MSCLKID) is lost due to URL redirection?**
-    If server redirects are causing the Microsoft Click ID (MSCLKID) to be missing from your landing page’s URL, have your webmaster or developer edit your web server redirect configuration and confirm that the Microsoft Click ID (MSCLKID) parameter is being passing through to your landing page.
+    If server redirects are causing the Microsoft Click ID (MSCLKID) to be missing from your landing pageâ€™s URL, have your webmaster or developer edit your web server redirect configuration and confirm that the Microsoft Click ID (MSCLKID) parameter is being passing through to your landing page.
 Please note that the Microsoft Click ID (MSCLKID) helps to ensure conversions are accurately tracked and measured.